 Colombia’s incredibly diverse landscape includes a number of wonderful national parks.
 The Cocora Natural National Park is not only a place for adventurers and trekking fans, but it is also the home of the Colombian National Tree, The wax palm, a palm that can reach incredible heights of up to 80 meters and only grows in this region.

-After so many adventurous spots, you can´t leave Colombia without experiencing some of its dramatic beaches and there is no better place to enjoy the Caribbean than in San Andres & Providencia and its seven-color ocean.
+After so many adventurous sports, you can´t leave Colombia without experiencing some of its dramatic beaches and there is no better place to enjoy the Caribbean than in San Andres & Providencia and its seven-color ocean.
 San Andres is one of those small paradises Colombia has to offer n the middle of the Caribbean Sea.

 The diversity of the Colombian landscape allows you to experience a wide variety of nature-related activities.
 With no clearly defined winters in Colombia, travelers can enjoy many outdoor activities all year round.
 Colombia travel agents conduct many exciting adventure tours that include kayaking, Rafting, parasailing, rappelling, trekking, skydiving, cycling, canopy tour, and mountain biking.
-Climb snowy peaks, dive into the sea, go rafting down rivers, fly over coffee plantations or walk through valleys and mountains, Colombia is sure to raise your heart rate.
-You can enjoy a wide range of activities suitable for your body and mind from everyday routine.
-No matter what adventure you like, with the Colombia travel agents, you will get an unforgettable experience of rich natural landscape.
+Climb snowy peaks, dive into the sea, go rafting down rivers, fly over coffee plantations, or walk through valleys and mountains, Colombia is sure to raise your heart rate.
+You can enjoy a wide range of activities suitable for your body and mind from your everyday routine.
+No matter what adventure you like, with the Colombian travel agents, you will get an unforgettable experience of the rich natural landscape.
 San Gil and Medellin have gained a reputation as the epicenter for adventure in Colombia; you could spend a week here and still not have done all the available activities.

 -Colombian culture is very similar to many other Latin American countries, with a few exceptional elements that make it unique.
-For example, if we explore the Colombian history, the Spanish colonial period has left a permanent influence throughout the country, with a high rate of Roman Catholics in Colombian society.
-Though the Spanish decimated the original population here, still many areas live on in Colombian customs, music, and language.
+For example, if we explore Colombian history, the Spanish colonial period has left a permanent influence throughout the country, with a high rate of Roman Catholics in Colombian society.
+Though the Spanish decimated the original population here, still many areas live on Colombian customs, music, and language.

 -The country-wide practice of Cumbia and Vallenato shows that music is a very important part of Colombian culture.
 Shakira is famously from this Latin American country, as is famous Colombian philologist and Nobel Prize winner Gabriel Garcia Marquez.
 Colombian art is often similar to Fernando Botero.